 It’s amazing how we can be married ten, twenty, thirty, forty, or even fifty plus years and still find there is much we don’t know about each other.
 Some experts say it’s because we’ve lost the art of conversation.
-Others say it’s because we don’t allow it to continue after we marry —we allow everyday living to separate and distance us instead.
+Others say it’s because we don’t allow it to continue after we marry.
+We allow everyday living to separate and distance us instead.

 “The trouble in our marriage wasn’t infidelity, it was fidelity with fatigue, a marriage gone soft and sour due to lack of attention.
 It was the lack of communication that nearly killed us.”

-Be intentional.
 Look, find, figure out, MAKE the time to converse and connect with each other in meaningful ways.

 “Dialog is to love what blood is to the body.”

 So, to help you in this mission for your marriage, we have provided some “Conversation Starters” from various resources to help you get started.

 Keep in mind that these questions are not meant to cause division between you.
 They are meant to help you to better understand and know each other.
 If the conversation starts to go in a negative direction, stop and start again.
 If you need to revisit a particular question at another time to bridge your differences, then set a time to do so.
 But aim to do it in a way that is respectful of each other’s character and feelings.

 During this time, however, keep the conversation going in a less confrontational direction.